konpanousis/SB-LWTA/README.md

-# SB-LWTA
+# Nonparametric Bayesian Deep Networks with Local Competition
 Code Implementation for Nonparametric Bayesian Deep Networks with Local Competition published in ICML 2019.
+The code provides functions for constructing networks with normal priors and posteriors over the network's weights alongside an IBP prior for component omission; variational approximation is used for training.
+The supported activations are: ReLU, MaxOut and Local Winner-Takes-All.

 Abstract